holive/feedado/readme.md

 make run
 ```

-You can preview your feeds by opening `$GOPATH/src/github.com/holive/feedado/html/home.html` or create your own interface.
+You can preview your feeds by opening `$GOPATH/src/github.com/holive/feedado/html/home.html` in your browser or create your own interface.

 ![](html/preview.png)

 ## How it works
-In the program we have the Feed and the RSS.
+In the Feedado we have the Feed and the RSS.
 The Feed is the scheme from which the information used to generate the RSS is taken.

 ## Feed